logancarlile97/HomelabShutdown/README.md

 All local machine commands should be placed at the end of the csv file.

 Just like a remote machine you need to place your public ssh key in the <code>authorized_keys</code> file of the local machine.
-If you are unsure of how to do work with ssh keys then <a href = "https://www.youtube.com/watch?v=vINn1MIrf7o">this</a> is a good video.

 ### Running Automatically upon Boot
 Create a cronjob.
 On the Rasperry Pi this is simple.
 <ul><li>As the PI user run this command in the terminal <code>crontab -e</code>.
 This will allow you to add a schedualed task.</li>